Ramneek82810/AI-Minesweeper/README.md

 - Incorporating advanced algorithms like Reinforcement Learning for adaptive strategies.

--Adding difficulty levels for enhanced gameplay.
+- Adding difficulty levels for enhanced gameplay.

 -Expanding the interface for multiplayer modes.